 New Zealand: Ecovillages

-PLEASE NOTE: The information on this page is for the 2016 program.
-Updated 2020 program information will be available in summer 2018.
+PLEASE NOTE: This information is from a previous program.
+Updated 2020 program information will be available in August 2019.
 Program details may be similar, but are subject to change.

 Auckland and Wilderland, New Zealand — Ecovillages and co-housing communities are planned intentional communities with a sustainability focus.
 These communities are found in both urban and rural locations and share an emphasis on both social, environmental, and economic sustainability.
 In order to achieve these objectives, these communities experiment with various ecological designs, permaculture, ecological building, green production, alternative energy systems, as well as methods of community building.
 Green communities like these are the fastest growing type of intentional communities in New Zealand.